liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/dev-env-setup.md

 ## IDE Setup

-The "Minimal Setup" section builds and tests your local branch, but generally you will want to use and IDE like [VS Code](https://code.visualstudio.com/), [IntelliJ IDEA](https://www.jetbrains.com/idea/), or your own favorite environment.
+The "Minimal Setup" section builds and tests your local branch, but generally you will want to use an IDE like [VS Code](https://code.visualstudio.com/), [IntelliJ IDEA](https://www.jetbrains.com/idea/), or your own favorite environment.

 ### Project Configuration

 Both IDEs allow you to import the `pom.xml` file in the base of the repository as your "project".
-This keeps the libraries and build logic the IDE uses in sync with what is defined in the canonical pom.xml that Maven and the CI process uses.
+This keeps the libraries and build logic the IDE uses in sync with what is defined in the canonical pom.xml that Maven and the CI process use.

 ### Running the CLI In Your IDE

 The maven-built package listed above works, but it's not the most efficient way of working.
 The build process takes a while, and it's difficult to enable debug support.
 Instead, when using an IDE with more "native" support for running classes, you can run the CLI class more directly.

-Exactly how you configure your IDE to run the CLI depend on the IDE version you are using, but the general process is to create a new "Run Configuration" with the following settings:
+Exactly how you configure your IDE to run the CLI depends on the IDE version you are using, but the general process is to create a new "Run Configuration" with the following settings:

 - **Class to run:** `liquibase.integration.commandline.LiquibaseLauncher`
 - **Module Classpath:** `<YOUR EXTENSION MODULE>`